 Each interdisciplinary graduate program shall be managed as established in the approved design of the program.
-All interdisciplinary programs, both master's and PhD, shall identify a committee with representation from all of the units involved to oversee the administration of the program in accordance with the guidelines established above.
-All administrative details, including but not limited to admission, probation notification, and graduation clearance, shall be carried out by the registration unit.
+All interdisciplinary programs, both master's and PhD, shall identify a committee with representation from all of the units involved to oversee the administration of the program in accordance with the guidelines established here.
+All administrative details, including but not limited to, admission, probation notification, and graduation clearance, shall be carried out by the unit designated as the administrative home.
 Curriculum design and any subsequent modifications to a program shall be approved by the established procedures within all of the units involved.

 Individually Designed Interdisciplinary Programs

-In order to pursue an individually designed interdisciplinary graduate program, a student must have been accepted into an approved graduate program that will serve as the registration unit for the interdisciplinary program.
+In order to pursue an individually designed, interdisciplinary graduate program, a student must have been accepted into an approved graduate program that will serve as the administrative home unit for the interdisciplinary program.

-Successful application for admission to an individually designed interdisciplinary program consists of a carefully thought-out, written proposal describing the areas of proposed study and research.
+Successful application for admission to an individually designed interdisciplinary program consists of a written proposal describing the areas of proposed study and research.
 Part of this proposal will be a list of courses to be taken; a description of the qualifying and comprehensive examination process to be used, if any; a timeline; and any other requirements of the program.
-This proposal must be designed and prepared in consultation with a terminally prepared faculty member at Northeastern University.
-In the case of an interdisciplinary PhD proposal, this faculty member must meet the qualifications defined in the section on PhD Dissertation Committees.
-At least two units must be participating in order for the proposal to be deemed interdisciplinary.
+This proposal must be designed and prepared in consultation with a faculty member at Northeastern University who is qualified to serve as the thesis or dissertation advisor.
+At least two units must participate in order for the proposal to be deemed interdisciplinary.
 The proposal must correspond in scope and depth to Northeastern’s established degree standards.
-All of the units and the associate dean(s) for graduate education of the participating college(s) must approve the proposal.
+All of the units and the respective associate dean(s) for graduate education of the participating college(s) must approve the proposal.
 Approval of the proposal indicates that appropriate curricular and other academic norms for the specified degree are satisfied.
 A proposal for a PhD must define an area of study in which original and independent research can take place.